Collection: James, Suzanne

-Suzanne lives in Halifax, N.S., spends winter time in warmer climates.
+Suzanne lives in Halifax, Nova Scotia, and spends winter in warmer climates.
 She has three adult children and five grandchildren, two step children and four step grandchildren.

 She is a career educator and has worked as an elementary school teacher, high school teacher, school vice principal, school principal, community college instructor and teacher/advisor in the Faculty of Education at York University and at UPEI.